Prof. Vincent Mok: Dementia Research

 Frontotemporal Dementia (FTD) is a lesser-known dementia that usually strikes people in the prime of life: in the 40s to 60s, almost 20 years before the average Alzheimer’s patient is diagnosed.
 The hallmark of FTD is a gradual, progressive decline in behavior and/ or language, while leaving memory relatively intact.
 As the disease progresses, it becomes difficult for people to plan or organize activities, behave appropriately in social settings, interact with others, and care for themselves.
 While there are currently no treatments to slow or stop the progression of the disease, research on this disease is expanding, producing a greater understanding of the disorder.

 Many people have never heard of FTD - even though it accounts for 10% of all dementia cases - and the diagnosis is often difficult.
 Sufferers are not only younger than expected for dementia, but also display a range of different symptoms which may lead to misdiagnoses.
 The symptoms are often misattributed to depression, menopause, mid-life crises, stress, or schizophrenia.
 People can go through years of negative tests for other diseases, before learning the truth.
 The path to the correct diagnosis can be exhausting to both patients and caregivers, therefore an early and accurate diagnosis is important for families.
 There is no single diagnostic test that can diagnose FTD with certainty.
 Brain imaging is indicated in all individuals to rule out structural causes, however, CT or MRI scans do not usually show apparent atrophy in the early stage of the disease.
-To aid earlier diagnosis, SPECT imaging shows functional changes in brain metabolism, and often provide a positive diagnosis earlier than CT or MRI.
+To aid earlier diagnosis, SPECT imaging shows functional changes in brain metabolism, and often provides a positive diagnosis earlier than CT or MRI.
 However, due to the high cost of SPECT scanning, it has not been widely available.

 In view of the much-needed research in the Chinese population to tackle this age-related disease, SEEDS funded a two-year research program at the Faculty of Medicine of The Chinese University of Hong Kong to establish a registry of HK FTD patients.
 The registry will include detailed clinical, neuropsychological and radiological data.